Ireland testing dead person recently in Africa for Ebola

 It said no cases of the disease had been confirmed so far outside of Guinea, Sierra Leone, Liberia and Nigeria, despite cases having been suspected elsewhere.

-A Spanish priest died in hospital in Madrid last week, the first European infected by the virus, after contracting the disease while working for a non-governmental organisation in Liberia.
+A Spanish priest died in hospital in Madrid last week, the first European infected by the virus, after contracting the disease while working for a non-governmental organization in Liberia.

 (Reporting by Padraic Halpin; Editing by Gareth Jones)